*Please click for the Universal Waiver Signature Form.

 Case Management is designed to provide educational and transportation assistance to socio-economically challenged adults in becoming self-sufficient and improving their quality of life.
 This program provides a support mechanism that helps individuals to obtain education beyond high school or prepare individuals to become marketable in the work place.
 If individuals have a desire, willingness, and commitment to improving their current situation, then several opportunities may be available.
 Assistance may be available according to needs, as in tuition, uniforms, books, classroom supplies, and driver's license training.

 For more details on the Transportation program - which kicked off in 2018 - click here.

 Below are only a few of the many success stories we have from our Case Management program.
 Click to read one of their stories!

 The Youth Leadership Program is designed to provide educational opportunities to income-eligible students with the purpose of encouraging life and leadership skills.
 The program focuses on promoting academic, behavioral, and social achievement in today’s youth.
 Students participate in field trips, computer lab, and workshops held by community leaders.
 Students are also taught the Character Counts curriculum in order to enhance both their leadership and social skills.
 Those who complete YLP will be able to describe how good character aids in the attainment of their goals, emotional health, and healthy relationships.
 Moreover, students will be able to demonstrate critical thinking, decision-making, and problem solving skills.

 To participate in YLP, students must be between the ages of 12-18 and attend schools in the Greenwood School Districts.
-Enrollment in YLP is open throughout the year, so income-eligible students can enroll during the school year and even during the summer months.
+Enrollment in YLP is open throughout the year, so income-eligible students can enroll during the school year and even during the summer months as slots are available.

 Make sure to check out the following YLP features:

-Click here to check out the new YLP Summer 2018 E-newsletter!
+Click here to check out the YLP Summer 2019 E-newsletter!